NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_melee_combat.md

 The **Melee Combat** functionality is designed to connect animations, scans, and targeting in a cohesive way so that Melee Attacks can be configured in various ways for different types of combat systems.

+Here is a Sequence Diagram showing how all the participants in the **Melee Combat** are related.

 <code-block lang="mermaid">
 sequenceDiagram
     ASC->>AttackAbility: activate